-MRI Tech School in New Jersey
+MRI Tech Schools in New Jersey

-MRI Schools/Education in New Jersey
+MRI technician schools in New Jersey

 According to the U.S. Bureau of Labor Statistics (bls.gov), the majority of students who are looking to become an MRI technician complete an associate degree program in imaging sciences or similar field of study.
 However, there are many trade and technical colleges in the state that also provide training for MRI technicians.
 These programs typically last about a year and culminate in a diploma or certificate.

 Educational requirements vary by program, but MRI technician schools in New Jersey typically focus on study in these areas: